arturadib/botio/README.md

 ```javascript
 botio.message(str)    // Instruct the bot to write 'str' in the pull request response
 ```

-To see real-world examples of scripts see Mozilla's [botio-files-pdfjs](http://github.com/mozilla/botio-files/pdfjs) repo.

 #### Leaving comments as a different user